 If you plan to hire a professional web design company to build your website, this changes things a bit.
-Some web design companies offer clients a Squarespace and a WordPress option.
+Some website design companies offer clients a Squarespace and a WordPress option.
 This way, clients with varying budgets have options.
 In most cases, the biggest difference will be that while both the Squarespace and WordPress websites can be designed to fit the company or brand, there will be limitations when it comes to both frontend and backend capabilities when it comes to Squarespace vs WordPress.
-All in all, a WordPress website will typically be a bit more customized to the business.
-Either way, make sure to look at the web design companies portfolio to make sure they have a verifiable history of WordPress web design or Squarespace web design.
+All in all, a website for WordPress will typically be a bit more customized to the business.
+Either way, make sure to look at the web design companies portfolio to make sure they have a verifiable history of WordPress web design or Squarespace website design.

 Website Frontend Functionality

-One of the biggest things you should know when deciding on Squarespace or WordPress is what is capable from a frontend design standpoint.
+One of the biggest things you should know when deciding on WordPress or Squarespace is what is capable from a frontend design standpoint.
 A websites frontend functionality, or user experience, will generally cover all of the things that a user can interact with on a website.
 While Squarespace offers quite a few out of the box elements that have various effects and animations that can be applied to them, there is a very definite limit as to what can be achieved.
-This means that for a company that simply needs to have a basic, clean, informational website, that Squarespace may be the right solution.
+This means that for a company that simply needs to have a basic, clean, informational website, Squarespace may be the right solution.

 Website Backend Functionality